 Meanwhile, however, the rip current can make swimming difficult.
-During these months, the swell picks up with the northern end reserved for surfers.
+During the winter months, the swell picks up with the northern end reserved for experienced surfers.

-The beach is manned by lifeguards year-round and comes with on-site amenities including showers.
+The stretch of sand is manned by lifeguards year-round.
+Makaha Beach comes with on-site amenities including showers.

 Nanakuli Beach Park

 An international diving hotspot, Nanakuli Beach Park is home to some of the best underwater experiences on Oahu during the summer.
-The coral protects swimmers from looming waves while presenting colorful reefs and tropical fish in abundance.
+The coral protects swimmers from looming waves while presenting abundant colorful reefs and tropical fish.